julienschmidt/httprouter/README.md

 ## Usage

 This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/julienschmidt/httprouter) for details.
-To start, add **HttpRouter** to your dependences:
+To start, add **HttpRouter** to your dependencies:

     $ go get github.com/julienschmidt/httprouter